 An interdisciplinary approach to writing.
 Exploration of the different stages of the writing and publishing cycle in relation to individual interests.
 Achieving a sense of self as writer.

 PMPC 6P13 Professional Listening

-Improvement of listening skills through exposure to a wide range of listening materials, such as taped speeches, songs, and radio and television shows and mock lectures.
-Improvement of English comprehension by using English in a conversational, business, or academic setting, and listening to what the speaker is saying.
+Improvement of listening skills through exposure to a wide range of listening materials, such as taped speeches, songs, radio and television shows, and mock lectures.
+Improvement of English comprehension by using English in a conversational academic setting.

 PMPC 6P14 Academic Writing

 An interdisciplinary approach to scholarly writing and publishing in higher education.
 Focus is on developing and honing the necessary academic writing skills expected within North American graduate programs.